talentwebdev/benny-data-extractor/README.md

 ## Approach

-Based on data inputs that are provided in the requirement, they seem to be complex and random text which doesn't have any rules to extract elements that we're looking for.

-The initial idea was to use RegEX to extract the elements but that requires to specify different patterns for each input.
-This sounds like not a best practice and not scalable in the future.
+The provided data inputs appear to be complex, consisting of intricate and seemingly random text.
+This lack of consistent patterns makes it challenging to extract the desired elements.

+Initially, I considered using RegEX (Regular Expressions) for extraction.
+However, this would necessitate the creation of unique patterns for each input, which may not be scalable or efficient in the long run.

-To make it dynamic and scalable, I decided to integrate NLP library called `spaCy`.
-[Here's](https://spacy.io/) their official website.
-It's an open source.
+To foster scalability and flexibility, I chose to integrate the NLP library, spaCy.

-Knowing that I'm not a expert for ML and NLP, I'm not able to integrate it 100% correctly but, the approach that I took is to split the text by entities and check it's label if it's a date, money, or percentage.
-Based on that, we're checking leading verbs, pronouns, and adjectives to detect if it's end or start date, min or maximum value.
+You can find more about it on [their official website](https://spacy.io/).
+It's worth noting that spaCy is open-source.

+While I don't profess to be an expert in ML (Machine Learning) or NLP (Natural Language Processing), the approach I've adopted involves segmenting the text by entities.
+I then evaluate these entities based on their labels—namely date, money, or percentage.
+To further classify these as start or end dates, or minimum or maximum values, I examine preceding verbs, pronouns, and adjectives.

 ## How to Install and Run application?